 APA (American Psychological Association), a complete guide enables referencing of any source easy.
 A clear, consistent, and correct referencing is important in citing the list of the original sources you have gathered.
 It ensures that you avoid plagiarism and leaves you nothing to worry about.

 Referencing also indicates the sources used and how your ideas expressed based on the research of others.
 In doing so, it should include two main parts: citation within the text and the lists of references at the end of the assigned tasks.

 References and in-text citations created for webpages and websites you want to gather specific information.
 In mentioning the webpage or website, provide the URL of the site.
 In-text citation and reference, entry is no longer needed for general mentions.

-Referencing and Citing a Webinar
+Referencing and How to Cite a Webinar APA

-Referencing is vital in creating your Webinar.
+Referencing is vital in creating your webinar.
 To be able to do that, your work needs useful references to produce an effective tool.
 For one to create a reference entry, you need to use the following:

 - Last name of the author and the initial of the organization